Antoine d'Aquin: The King's first doctor

 On 18 April 1672, he succeeded Antoine Vallot as king's first doctor, after eight months of intrigue and the support of the favourite, Mme de Montespan, maîtresse-en-titre of king Louis XIV.

 During his 21 years in office, Daquin had a lot to do with the king: he had to treat a dislocation of the elbow following a fall from a horse, gouty arthritis, a boil in the armpit and necrosis of the palatine arch.
 He also had to extract the teeth from Louis XIV's upper jaw and treat a perineal abscess which resulted in an anal fistula.

 On the subject of this fistula, he took part in a war between doctors and surgeons on how to treat it.
 Throughout the first part of 1686, the doctors, led by Antoine Daquin, treated with plasters and poultices.
 Many apothecaries flocked to Versailles hoping to be able to reach the king to treat him and enter his entourage.
 Among the treatments, the injection of water from Barèges is recommended and doctors are considering sending the king to the Pyrenean spa town.
 A Parisian surgeon was sent there and testified to the success of these waters for fistula.
 But Daquin was opposed to the journey which he considers too long and dangerous because of the heat of this season.
 Finally the surgeon Félix de Tassy (fr) succeeded in convincing the king to have an operation against Daquin's advice.
 However the operation was a success and will make the surgeon's fame and fortune.

 Disgrace

-But Daquin took advantage of the time when he had the king's favours to help his family acquire offices and benefits.
+But Daquin took advantage of the time when he had the king's favour to help his family acquire offices and benefits.
 He constantly asked for boarding houses, abbeys and bishoprics for his own; his office brought him 45,000 pounds a year, which enabled him to acquire the county of Jouy-en-Josas as well as the superintendence of the mineral and medicinal baths, waters and fountains of France.
-His brothers, Pierre was the king's ordinary doctor, Luc was bishop of Fréjus and Louis-Thomas was parish priest dean of Saint-Thomas du Louvre in Paris.
+His brothers, Pierre, was the king's ordinary doctor, Luc was bishop of Fréjus and Louis-Thomas was parish priest dean of Saint-Thomas du Louvre in Paris.